Ashnidh/platoon_ops_merge_spilt_turtlebot3/README.md

 You can add an obstacle to the gazebo world (a violet cylinder) by changing the world used in ```launch/start.launch.py``` to ```empty_world_cylinder.world```.
 The follower bots should avoid the obstacle now.
 ## Problem Statement
-The problem statement consists fo two parts -
+The problem statement consists of two parts -
 - Merging operation of platoons moving on a multi-lane highway system.
 - Splitting of a single platoon into two or more platoons.

 In a platoon all vehicles must maintain an appropriate safety distance.

-The protocol to be used here is decentralised protocol where each vehicle makes its own decision depending on the surrounding environment and has information of the preceeding vehicle only.
+The protocol used here is decentralised protocol with leader-follower approach where each vehicle makes its own decision depending on the surrounding environment and has information of the leader vehicle only.For every follower vehicle default leader is it's preceding vehicle.

 ### Splitting :
+Case : In a platoon with n vehicles, m specific vechiles split to form a new platoon.
 In the splitting operation the two major requirements are :
-- Deciding which platoon a vehicle wants to join and their new leaders.
-As the vehicle decide their trajectory based on the preeeding vehicle information, the leaders(precceding vehicle) for vehicles change during splitting operation.
+- Deciding new leaders for each vehicle.
+As the vehicles decide their trajectories based on the preeeding vehicle information, the leaders(precceding vehicle) for vehicles change during splitting operation.
 - Stabilization of platoon(s) after operation i.e. all vehicles maintain appropriate safety distance.
 Vehicles accelerate to fill the gap left by splitting vehicles.

 ### Merging :
+Case : In a platoon with n vehicles, a platoon with m vechiles merge to form a new platoon.
 In the merging operation the major requirements are :
-- Deciding the appropriate positions for vehicles to merge in the platoon based on their relative positions.
-- Creation of space in the platoon for incoming vehicles.
+- Creating space in the platoon for incoming vehicles and deciding new leaders.
 - Stabilization of platoon(s) after the completion of merging operation.

 ## Solution to the problem statement